nikitavoloboev/data/focusing/rules.md

 - Pin emails that need my attention and I need to reference.
 - Only show relevant emails to me in Inbox.
 - Don't erase trashed email manually.
 Erase trashed emails of over a month automatically.

-## Write

-- Use proper punctuation and capitalize things appropriately.
-- When making tasks (2Do, Trello, GitHub issues), use imperative tense.
-- Remove unnecessary and _filler_ words.
-Use adverbs sparingly, they often undermine your point.
-Instead of `really like`, say `love`.
-Be concise.
-- If something can be said in less words, say it in less words.
-Be clear and to the point.
-- Minimize using word _here_.
-When wanting to reference a certain URL, I don't need to mention _and you can see it here_.
-I can most likely just change the thing I want to show and wrap that in URL.
-It looks cleaner this way and saves space.
-- Use headings to separate sections of articles.
-- Use a spellchecker and lint mistakes.
-- Don't say _Want to_.
-Instead say _Will_ in _Changes_.
-This applies more generally too, try be more proactive with anything I do.
-Intention counts.

 ## Git